-The Ilkley Manor House is a precious historic asset in its own right, built as it is within the footprint of a Roman Fort – it’s highly unusual to have a Grade 1 listed building on top of an ancient monument.
-The presence of the historic All Saints Church next door suggests that Ilkley’s civil and religious masters in the early Middle Ages were capitalising on the prestige of Ancient Rome by building on the same ancient site.
+Ilkley Manor House is a precious historic asset in its own right, built as it is within the footprint of a Roman Fort – it is highly unusual to have a Grade 1 listed building on top of a designated Ancient Monument.
+The presence of the historic All Saints Church next door suggests that Ilkley’s civil and religious masters in the early Middle Ages were capitalising on the prestige of Ancient Rome by building on the same site.

 The earliest parts of the house itself date back to the mid-14th century.
-It’s one of the oldest surviving buildings in West Yorkshire and, unlike most of its rivals, its central great hall (c.
+It’s one of the oldest domestic buildings in West Yorkshire and, unlike most of its rivals, its central manorial domestic great hall (c.
 1340, known as ‘Period I’ in the building’s history) was built of stone, not timber – probably due to the handy source of Roman material to work with.
-Several features of its design, including the now absent minstrels’ gallery in the hall that’s indicated by the otherwise inexplicable first-floor doorway, add to its rarity and distinction.
+Several features of its design, including the now absent minstrels’ gallery in the hall, indicated by the otherwise inexplicable first-floor doorway, add to its rarity and distinction.

 In summary, thanks to its excellent preservation and the clear distinction between its three main building periods, the Manor House is a text-book illustration of how English houses developed between the Middle Ages and the ‘early modern’ period.
 Ilkley is considered by historians most fortunate to have such a gem in its midst.

 want to be first to hear our latest news & events?
 Sign up to our newsletter by typing in your email address here: